fuchen92/hello-world/README.md

 # Demos test
-Some test demos all in this Repository
+Some practice demos all in this Repository